Dental Sedation For Our Key West Patients

 General anesthesia may be necessary if local anesthesia fails to anesthetize the surgical site, which often occurs in the presence of infection.

-Hospital or Surgery Center Based General Anesthesia
+Surgery Based General Anesthesia Sedation

-A patient is admitted to a hospital or surgery center where anesthesia is administered by an anesthesiologist.
+A patient is admitted to a surgery center where anesthesia is administered by an anesthesiologist.
 Indicated for patients undergoing extensive procedures such as face and jaw reconstruction and TMJ surgery and also for patients with medical conditions such as heart disease or lung disease who require general anesthesia.

 To administer general anesthesia in the office, an oral surgeon must have completed at least three months of hospital-based anesthesia training.
 Qualified applicants will then undergo an in-office evaluation by a state dental board-appointed examiner.
 The examiner observes an actual surgical procedure during which general anesthesia is administered to the patient.
 The examiner also inspects all monitoring devices and emergency equipment and tests the doctor and the surgical staff on anesthesia-related emergencies.
 If the examiner reports successful completion of the evaluation process, the state dental board will issue the doctor a license to perform general anesthesia.
 The license is renewable every two years if the doctor maintains the required amount of continuing education units related to anesthesia.